ZoneMinder/zoneminder/README.txt

 though this should be done only once and you should backup your database beforehand in case of error. o    Console View System Display.
-The console display was slight revamped to indicate disk space usage (via the 'df' command) on the events partition, o    Zone Form Validation.
+The console display was slight revamped to indicate disk space usage (via the `df' command) on the events partition, o    Zone Form Validation.
 Changes applied in version 1.18.0 to prevent invalidate entries in the zone definition form